 The Business Insider states that it's not entirely true cats are afraid of cucumbers.

 According to animal behaviour specialist Dr. Roger Mugford, cats would be scared of just anything you put behind them without them noticing.
 “I suspect that there would be the same reaction to a model spider, a plastic fish or a human face mask,” says Mugford.
 He suggests that it might just be fear of the unknown, and a surprise pineapple could be just as scary as a cucumber.

 There is no agreeable reason why cats are scared at the sight of a cucumber as noted by Huffington Post.
 They state nobody knows for sure why cats are afraid of cucumbers.
 However, they state, "....behavior experts suspect it's less about fear, and more about the element of surprise."

 Why Are Cats Terrified of Cucumbers?!

-Animal behavior experts warn cats' owners not to scare cats though the reaction of the cat after seeing the cucumber appears hilarious.
-They say the act itself affect the cats psychologically and their need to escape from the object might lead the cats in harming themselves physically.
+Animal behaviour experts warn cats' owners not to scare cats for a hilarious reaction.
+They say the act itself affects the cats psychologically and their need to escape from the object might lead the cats in harming themselves physically.

 Unlike canines, it takes time for a feline to trust a human being who it regards as a 'big cat.'
-Thereby, when you scare it in any way it will develop different reactions both physically and psychologically.
-It might injure itself or someone/something close to it.
-Psychologically, it will hate you or become scared of you.
-Every time it sees you, it runs away or hides so as to avoid you.
+When you scare it in any way it will develop different reactions both physically and psychologically.
+It might injure itself or someone close to it.
+Psychologically, it will become scared of you.
+Every time it sees you, it runs away or hides.
 It will become scared of various spots in the house such as ‘food station’ spots.
-Regaining its trust might be impossible or will take longer for it to finally warm up to you.
+Regaining its trust might be impossible or will take a considerable time for it to finally warm up to you.